-Great summer salad and a traditional sweet/sour taste with Pa.
-Dutch roots, Copper Pennies will have family members who “don’t like carrots” quickly changing their minds!
-Great portable dish for a potluck or picnic!
-Keeps well in the fridge for several weeks.
+Copper Pennies will have family members who “don’t like carrots” quickly changing their minds!
+GIt is a great portable dish for a potluck or picnic and keeps well in the fridge for several weeks.

 Copper Pennies (Marinated Carrots)Course: Salad, SidesCuisine: Coal Region, Pa.
 DutchDifficulty: Intermediate